-Warmer winters will lead to a shift from snowfall to rain in mountain areas.
+Example Language: In the Pacific Northwest, warmer winters will lead to a shift from snowfall to rain in the mountains.
 This is projected to boost winter river flow, but without the lingering snowpack to gradually melt over the course of the spring and summer will reduce summer river flow, causing tributaries to dry up.
-This makes typically cold rivers warmer-creating major problems for endangered salmon when they return to spawn in late summer and
+This makes typically cold rivers warmer-creating major problems for endangered salmon when they return to spawn in late summer and fall.